solacese/faa-scds-feeds-simulator/README.md

 # faa-scds-feeds-simulator

-Lightweight Node.js applications that generate and publish dummy FAA SWIM flight position data using MQTT.
-Currently only the FDPS feed is completed, but we plan to add more SCDS feeds in the future.
+Node.js application that generates dummy FAA SWIM flight position data and publishes it via MQTT.
+Currently only the FDPS feed is completed, but we may add more SCDS feeds in the future.

 ## Running the application